antonioscardace/ISIC-2019-v2/README.md

 ├── /src/model/       # Classes to define the CNN, train and test the model.
 ├── /src/utils/       # Classes to help the project development.
 ├── /models/          # Trained and serialised model files.
-├── /notebooks/       # Notebooks users use to build the dataset and train/test the model.
+└── /notebooks/       # Notebooks users use to build the dataset and train/test the model.
-└── settings.yml      # Configuration file.
 ```

 ## Machine Learning